paupino/psqlpack/Readme.md

 # File formats

-We define a number of custom file formats to help drive the DACPAC process.
+We define a number of custom file formats to help drive the psqlpack process.

 ## Project file format